alex-brokethecode/python-roadmap/Standard_Library_Modules/Files_IO/Files_IO.md

   - `file.read()`: Reads the entire content of the file as a single string.
   - `file.readline()`: Reads a single line from the file.
   - `file.readlines()`: Reads all lines from the file and returns them as a list of strings.
+  - With these methods, the file pointer moves forward.
+To reread the file content, can close and reopen the file or use `file.seek(0)`.
 - **Writing to Files:**
   - `file.write(string)`: Writes a string to the file.
   - `file.writelines(list_of_strings)`: Writes a list of strings to the file.